dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 [!code-csharp[](~/release-notes/aspnetcore-7/samples/ApiController/Controllers/MyController.cs?name=snippet)]

 In rare cases, automatic DI can break apps that have a type in DI that is also accepted in an API controllers action methods.
 It's not common to have a type in DI and as an argument in an API controller action.
-To disable automatic binding of parameters, set `DisableImplicitFromServicesParameters = true`:
+To disable automatic binding of parameters, set `[DisableImplicitFromServicesParameters](/dotnet/api/microsoft.aspnetcore.mvc.apibehavioroptions.disableimplicitfromservicesparameters?view=aspnetcore-7.0) = true`:

 [!code-csharp[](~/release-notes/aspnetcore-7/samples/ApiController/Program.cs?name=snippet_dis&highlight=8-11)]

 Prior to ASP.NET Core 7, one of the following approaches was required to bind a source in API Controller action:

-* The parameter decorated using an attribute that implements `IFromServiceMetadata`, for example `FromServicesAttribute`.
+* The parameter decorated using an attribute that implements <xref:Microsoft.AspNetCore.Http.Metadata.IFromServiceMetadata>, for example <xref:Microsoft.AspNetCore.Mvc.FromServicesAttribute>.
 * The parameter is resolved from the request body sent by the client.

 In ASP.NET Core 7.0, types in DI are checked at app startup with <xref:System.IServiceProvider> to determine if an argument in an API controller action comes from DI or from the other sources.